Summer Law Fellowship

 Students will earn two credit hours awarded through Scalia Law upon successful completion of the coursework.

 “I was given the chance to expand my knowledge of the Constitution and the important issues grounded in its interpretation.
-I would like my career to center around constitutional law, and I know my experiences as part of LSI have helped me prepare for that future.”
+I would like my career to center around constitutional law, and I know my experiences as part of the TFAS law program have helped me prepare for that future.”

 Cole Milliard, Catholic University